farm/corda-docs/content/en/docs/apps/payments/payments-core-cordapp.md

 The project contains five modules:

-* `payments-core` - provides the standard API and deals with messages in the ISO 20022 messaging Standard, and Integration layer (cordapp that communicates with PSP), which converts the standard ISO messages into PSP specific formats and handle communication and authorization with the specific PSP.
+* `payments-core` - provides the standard API and deals with messages in the ISO 20022 messaging standard, and Integration layer (cordapp that communicates with PSP), which converts the standard ISO messages into PSP specific formats and handle communication and authorization with the specific PSP.
 * `external-action-manager` - used to manage and store asynchronous operations that occur outside of your network - like initiating payment via a PSP.
 * `iso-xml-utils` - used to marshall and unmarshall raw XML into ISO 20022.
 ISO 20022 is the international messaging standard used by PSPs globally.
 * `mock-payment-rail` - a test payment rail that allows you to quickly build and deploy a trial payment solution.